Solar power in Florida: Government support

 The federal Residential Energy Efficient Property Credit (income tax credit on IRS Form 5695) for residential PV and solar thermal was extended in December 2015 to remain at 30% of system cost (parts and installation) for systems put into service by the end of 2019, then 26% until the end of 2020, and then 22% until the end of 2021.
 It applies to a taxpayer's principal and/or second residences, but not to a property that is rented out.
-There is no maximum cap on the credit, and the credit can be applied toward the Alternative Minimum Tax, and any excess credit (greater than that year's tax liability) can be rolled into the following year.
+There is no maximum cap on the credit, the credit can be applied toward the Alternative Minimum Tax, and any excess credit (greater than that year's tax liability) can be rolled into the following year.
+Florida's solar capacity has expanded significantly in recent years, surpassing 12 gigawatts (GW) of installed solar capacity in 2024.
+Much of this expansion is attributed to falling installation costs and the increased adoption of large solar farms across the state.